wayneIBM/vpc-on-classic/known-limitations.md

 * The public gateway does not allow the traffic to be initiated from the Internet to a VSI in the IBM Cloud VPC.
 For that purpose, a Floating IP must be used.
 * ACL is stateless, so return traffic must be allowed explicitly in ACL rules.

-## Known issues
-{: #known-issues-in-this-release}

-{{site.data.keyword.block_storage_is_short}} might not accurately validate the volume name for uniqueness when all of the following conditions are met:

-* The provision request is concurrent
-* The volume has the same name
-* The volume is in the same region